oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

 * Are familiar with the flow of logic between the Oppia backend and frontend
-* Familiar with the state migration functionality
+* Are familiar with the state migration functionality
-* Familiar with the Rich text editor workflow
+* Are familiar with the rich-text editor workflow
 * Have good technical design skills

 **Suggested Milestones**

-1. Building a seperate section for images in different entities, writing migration (if required) and allowing owner/editor to add placeholder images in exploration.
+1. Build a separate section for images in different backend entities.
+Write migrations (if required) to populate these sections.
+Allow owners and editors of explorations to add placeholder images specifying what art is needed there.
-2. Adding new models for the exploration opportunities and presenting the available opportunities in community dashboard page.
+2. Add new models for opportunities to contribute art to explorations, and present the available opportunities in the Community Dashboard page.
-3. Allowing contributors to submit a suggestion for available opportunities and reviewers to review the suggestions.
+3. Allow contributors to submit a suggestion for available opportunities, and reviewers to review these suggestions.

 **Notes**

-A few things should be consider while writing design doc:
+A few things should be considered while writing the design doc:
-1. There should be a separate section in the state object which should have reference to images.
+- There should be a separate section in the state object which should have reference to images.
 (Similar to RecordedVoiceover and WrittenTranslation.)
-2. This will help us to have a separate section which can be edited by the contributors.
+This will help establish a specific section in the backend objects which contributors can edit.
-3. While designing the workflow for Rich text editor consider this editor is used in most of the places like story, topics etc. and as of now we don’t need image suggestion there but in future we can, so it should be simple to re-use the changes in RTE for other paces.
+- While designing the workflow for the rich-text editor, please note that this editor is used in several different places (stories, topics, etc.).
+Currently, we aren't implementing the image suggestion workflow for those other places, but we might do so in the future.
+So, when designing the infrastructure for this project, it would be a good idea to think about how the functionality (such as any necessary changes to the RTE) can be reused in other places.

 ## Frontend Projects

-### Editor Redesigns
+### 2.1.
+Editor Redesigns

 The aim of this project is to redesign the topic, exploration, story and skill editor pages so they are more visually appealing and work better on mobile, while retaining all of their features.
 Some initial mocks that we created visualizing these changes can be found here (will be linked when they are ready).
 Though, in general, feel free to suggest changes to the mocks if you think that would enhance the learner experience.